vijay-ram365/VRportfolio2023/README.md

 Project portfolio to learn React and the useState hook, TailWind CSS, and GitHub.

-This project is portfolio template ideas and includes the following:
+This project contains portfolio template ideas and includes the following:

-- Mobile and responsive design with tailwind css
+- Mobile and responsive design with tailwind CSS
 - State to manage the nav bar and mobile nav
 - Hero/Main section with animated links to social media
 - Cards to preview projects with links to repos